DILCISBoard/E-ARK-AIP/index.md

 The naming scheme of these sub-folders can be freely defined.
 However, it should reflect the order of original submission and updates.
-This means that the folder names should allow alphanumerical ordering, for example, by using zerofill-number suffixes or by deriving the folder name from an ISO 8601 date.
+This means that the folder names should allow alphanumerical ordering, for example, by using zero-filled number suffixes or by deriving the folder name from an ISO 8601 date.

 <a name="aip-submissions-order"></a>**AIP-SUBMISSIONS-ORDER**: The sub-folders
 containing IPs SHOULD allow alphanumeric sorting, e.g. by using zero-fill